Driving Impact with Talent CRM Strategies for Seamless Change Management

 100% fulfillment of summer roles in first-round campus recruitment

-"The one we're most proud of is that first one, that 94% adoption from recruiters," Servedio shared.
+"The one we're most proud of is that first one, that 94% adoption from recruiters," their Director of TA shared.
 After all, technology can’t deliver if it’s not used.

-OMERS’ Talent CRM implementation strategy also delivered qualitative improvements, particularly in diversity hiring.
-Phanyasaeng provided a compelling Talent CRM strategy example: "For Fit Score, we were able to use that and leverage the filters like company and boolean to create a very unbiased way to find the most diverse top talent.
-The campus recruitment transformation demonstrates the significant business impact of their approach.
-"We have filled 100% of our roles for the summer in our first round of recruitment, and I truly think it's because of how quickly we're getting to candidates," Servedio noted with pride.
+This Talent CRM implementation strategy also delivered qualitative improvements, particularly in diversity hiring.
+Their Manager of TA Operations provided a compelling Talent CRM strategy example, "For Fit Score, we were able to use that and leverage the filters like company and boolean to create a very unbiased way to find the most diverse top talent,” he said

 The significance of this achievement became clear when she explained the typical campus recruitment cycle, "For those who know campus recruitment, when you go through the first cycle in a term, your acceptance rate is usually not as great.
-You have to keep going back and forth."
+You have to keep going back and forth," she said.
 Completing all hiring in one round is virtually unheard of.

 Expanding Their Talent CRM Strategy Framework

-With core functionality established, OMERS is now expanding its Talent CRM usage in three strategic areas:
+With core functionality established, the financial leader is now expanding its Talent CRM usage in three strategic areas:

 Deepening team expertise is their first priority.
-Phanyasaeng emphasized strengthening core skills using Talent CRM metrics, surveys, and team feedback to create targeted training programs.
+The TA ops manager emphasized strengthening core skills using Talent CRM metrics, surveys, and team feedback to create targeted training programs.
 This data-driven approach helps identify knowledge gaps and address specific needs, ensuring everyone masters essential platform capabilities.

 Expanding platform access to hiring managers comes next in their strategic sequence.
 The team deliberately built recruiter expertise first, creating internal champions who can now support hiring managers during onboarding.
 This thoughtful rollout ensures hiring managers benefit from well-trained recruiters who can guide them through the system's features and troubleshoot issues effectively.